 - Avocado: Cube the avocado and add it to your bowl with the mango.
 The fattiness of the avocado compliments the sweetness and tartness of the mango.

-- Red Onion: Fresh red onion adds zest to this side.
+- Red Onion: Freshly diced red onion adds zest to this side.

 - Lime juice: Citrus brightens the dish.
 Use fresh limes instead of canned lime juice for the best results.

 - Cilantro: This herb will work with the lime juice and compliment the mango, avocado and onion.